J-lewen/erp/content.en/docs/table-of-contents/training/part_2.md

 <br>
 <u>  Intro</u>

 Now you've got ERPLAB up and running, it's time to have a look at some data!
 But how do you get your data into ERPLAB in the first place?
+Take a look at the video below for a brief guide to the process of importing your data.

 <br>
 <u> Video</u>